oyama/pico-w-usb-failures/README.md

 ### Build and Install Instructions

-The [pico-sdk](https://github.com/raspberrypi/pico-sdk) build environment is required to build the firmware used for this monitoring, see  [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to prepare the toolchain for your platform.
+The pico-sdk[^4] build environment is required to build the firmware used for this monitoring, see  _Getting started with Raspberry Pi Pico_[^5] to prepare the toolchain for your platform.

 #### Build for Pico